 5 best places to install home security cameras

 Choosing the right places to install your cameras is as important as finding the right cameras for your home.
 To do so, it’s best to walk through your home with your security goals in mind.
 Consider places like first story windows, garage doors or even basements as points of entry that would be most appealing to intruders.

-I recommend a hybrid method: install your real cameras out of reach (and possibly out of sight), and then place dummy cameras – the kind that look completely authentic, of course – around your property.
-That way, if a burglar does break one of your cameras, it’ll be an inexpensive dummy—and you’ll have a video of the act too.
+Another good tip for camera placement is to install real cameras out of reach (and possibly out of sight).
+Then, place authentic-looking dummy cameras around your property.
+That way, if an intruder does break one of your cameras, it’ll be an inexpensive dummy—and you’ll have a video of the act.

 Here are five spots you should always install a home surveillance camera:

 An estimated 34% of all burglars enter your home through the front door, so you’ll want to train one of your surveillance cameras here.
 To prevent an intruder from tampering with your camera, place it at second-floor level, or even in the eves of your house, and focus it on the front door.
 If your home has just one level, consider enclosing your front door camera in mesh wiring to protect it from errant rocks, sticks or other weapons.

 Expert tip: You can install a peephole camera, so you can see who’s knocking before you open the door.
 Ring Wi-Fi enabled video doorbell is one of the best-rated peephole cameras, with nearly 25,000 reviews and 4 stars on Amazon.